glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

 .. currentmodule:: passlib.hash

-This algorithm is used by Solaris, as a replacement for the aging des-crypt.
+This algorithm is used by Solaris, as a replacement for the aging :class:`~passlib.hash.des_crypt`.
 It is mainly used on later versions of Solaris, and is not found many other places.
 While based on the MD5 message digest, it has very little at all in common with the :class:`~passlib.hash.md5_crypt` algorithm.
 It supports